-In short, as Title IX pioneers and first-generation U.S. Women's Rowing Olympians, amici see disturbing parallels between pre-Title IX female athletic programs and the effect of policies like the one adopted by CIAC.
-They therefore ask this Court to refrain from returning to that era of discrimination and to preserve Title IX's legacy of equality.
+Further, amici's athletic skills translated to success in the classroom, boardroom, and professions dominated by males.
+These opportunities are jeopardized when biological males appropriate female athletes' records and awards.
+Amici see disturbing parallels between pre-Title IX female athletic programs and the striking down of laws like the Sports Act.
+They ask this Court to refrain from returning to that era and to preserve Title IX's legacy of equality.